VanDalkvist/js-interview-questions/README.md

 ```

 ```
-How to create a listener for an element click in the list of elements.
+How to create a listener for an element click in the list of elements?
 ```